 Step 1: Gather Relevant Forms

 Before you file, have relevant forms on hand.
-Most of these forms will be provided by a third party.
+Most forms will be provided by a third party.
 They should send them by the end of January or mid-February, depending on the form.
-If you do not receive them by then, contact the third party – your broker, agent, or mortgage company.
+If you do not receive them by then, contact the third party — your broker, agent or mortgage company.
 Here are the most common forms you’ll need to file capital gains taxes:

-- 1099-DIV: If you made over ten dollars in dividends from an investment fund company, they’ll send you this form.
+- 1099-DIV: If you made over $10 in dividends from an investment fund company, it will send you this form.
 If you cashed out your dividends, the company should send you a 1099-B as well.

 - 1099-S: If you purchased or sold real estate for over $600, you should get a 1099-S from the person or entity that closed the transaction.